Former MCA Co-founder Meir Hurwitz Kicks Off New Venture With Kim Kardashian West

 — Kim Kardashian West (@KimKardashian) November 7, 2017

-An early innovator of the merchant cash advance industry has re-emerged on the business scene in very different new venture focused on a mobile shopping.
+An early innovator of the merchant cash advance industry has re-emerged on the business scene in a very different new venture focused on mobile shopping.

 Meir Hurwitz, co-founder of Pearl Capital, the MCA company acquired in 2015 by Capital Z Partners Management LLC for as much as an estimated $60 million, is now the chief visionary officer of ScreenShop.
 The New York startup markets an app designed to enable users to shop for a specific item by uploading a screenshot of the item to the app.

 Working on a mobile app is a longer shot than MCA and it doesn’t always pay off, but Hurwitz said Thursday he’s enjoyed learning the business after two years off and visiting 62 countries since selling Pearl Capital.

 “It’s new and exciting for me, but I don’t get paid right away,” he said.
 “It’s something I haven’t done before — it’s kind of exciting for me.”

 The app is the first developed by New York-based Craze Ltd. and publicly launched on Nov.
 7 with celebrity Kim Kardashian West cited as an advisor.
 Craze employs 12 technical workers in Israel and five in New York, Hurwitz said.

 Hurwitz started in MCA in 2006 and then launched Pearl Capital with partner Abe Zeines in 2010.